Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         resolution respecting the TTL (time to live) from DNS query responses.
 This will enable better resilience to changes of the IP address in large scale deployments where the IP address of the media processing entities may change frequently.
      5. In case HTTP over TLS  [[!RFC2818]] is used, at least one of basic authentication HTTP AUTH [[!RFC7617]], TLS client certificates, and
         HTTP Digest authentication [[!RFC7616]] MUST be supported.
      6. Mutual authentication SHALL be supported.
-        TLS Client certificates SHALL chain to a trusted CA, or be self signed.
-Self signed certificates MAY be used, for example, when the ingest source and receiving entity fall under common administration.
+        TLS client certificates SHALL chain to a trusted CA, or be self-signed.
+Self-signed certificates MAY
+        be used, for example, when the ingest source and receiving entity fall under common administration.
-     7. As compatibility profile for the TLS encryption the ingest source SHOULD support the Mozilla intermediate compatibility profile [=MozillaTLS=].
+     7. As compatibility profile for the TLS encryption, the [=Ingest source=] SHOULD support the Mozilla intermediate compatibility profile [=MozillaTLS=].
      8. In case of an authentication error confirmed by an HTTP 403 response, the ingest source SHALL retry to establish the [=Connection=] within a fixed time period with updated authentication credentials.
-When that also results in error the ingest source can retry N times, after this the ingest source SHOULD stop and log an error.
+When that also results in error, the [=Ingest source=] can retry N times, after this the
+        [=Ingest source=] SHOULD stop and log an error.
-        The number of retries N MAY be configurable in the [=Ingest Source=].
+        The number of retries N MAY be configurable in the [=Ingest source=].
      9. The [=Ingest source=] SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
         An HTTP POST request that does not send data can prevent the [=Receiving entity=]
-        from quickly disconnecting from the ingest source in the event of a service update.
+        from quickly disconnecting from the [=Ingest source=] in the event of a service update.
      10. The HTTP POST for sparse
          data SHOULD be short-lived,